Annaleigh Ashford: Personal life

-Ashford has coeliac disease, and therefore maintains a strict gluten-free diet.
-Ashford and fellow actor Joe Tapper were married at the Devil's Thumb Ranch in Tabernash, Colorado on July 29, 2013.
-On May 11, 2016, People announced that Ashford was pregnant with their first child, a boy.
+Ashford has celiac disease, and therefore maintains a strict gluten-free diet.

+Ashford and fellow actor Joe Tapper were married at the Devil's Thumb Ranch in Tabernash, Colorado, on July 29, 2013.
+On May 11, 2016, People reported that Ashford was pregnant with their first child, a boy.
 Ashford and Tapper's son was born in 2016.
+On August 19, 2024, Ashford announced that she was pregnant with her and Tapper's second child, due to be born in the fall.